nerearoher/Phrygian/README.md

 3. Generation.
 You can now generate some music with the processed file from step 1 and a weigths file from step 2.
 **Note**: In step 3 you **must** use weights generated with the same processed MIDI file you are using.

 Phrygian has been tested and has had good results using near 50 MIDI files.
-The quality of the results might vary depending of the number of MIDIS and their duration.
+The quality of the results might vary depending of the number of MIDIS, their number of tracks and total notes.

 ## Requirements
   * [Python 3](https://www.python.org/downloads/)